ChiperSoft/PHP-Miscellanea/README.md

 PHP equivalent of javascript's console.log, but sends to the system log.

+###CreditCard

+Data model for validating credit card information from form submissions and detecting card type.

 ###DateRange

 Simple object for storing a date range.
 Includes static functions for getting common ranges such as This Week, Last Week, Last Month, etc.